dk14/crypto/chats/btc-audit/README.md

 ## To improve

+> As bitcointalk mentioned, devs don't work for free.
+I need funds to improve this.
+It will be solo-project for a while.

 Pending replica improvements:
 - potential 'Ledger TRNG replica' improvements are in [todos.png](todos.png) and [add.png](add.png).
 - some Ledger TRNG workflows maybe misreported, so ideally have to enumerate mutations (mistakes etc) within common sense.